Accumulations, nuisance premises and animals

 a hole in the roof of a neighbouring premises causing damp in both

-faulty or dangerous gas or electrical installations
+faulty or dangerous gas installations

 If a statutory nuisance exists as a result of the structure of premises, action will be taken against the owners, otherwise it will be against the person responsible for the nuisance.